One Name, Many Voices

 Doctorate in General Medicine

-Faculty of Medicine of Algiers
+Faculty of Medicine-Algiers

-Starting organization of concerts and artistic shows
+Starting organising concerts and artistic shows

 2005-2021